Capital Projects - Last Updated 3/11/15

 6th Ave and 9th Ave Sewer Pump Stations

 Two sewer pump stations, one at 6th Avenue and one at 9th Avenue have reached the end of their useful life.
 These stations pump sewage up to the sewer main in Highway 305 and out to the treatment plant in Brownsville.
 The pump stations are over 40 years old and must be replaced.
 The City has begun design on a project to replace these two pump stations and replace the aging sewer infrastructure on Fjord Drive and a portion of 6th Avenue.
 The stations will be bid and replaced at the same time.
-The project will be advertised for bids in late 2014.
-Construction will be take place in 2015.
+The project was advertised on March 6th.
+Bids are due on March 27th.
+Construction should begin in April.

 Liberty Bay Waterfront Trail